 From a limited company, a bailiff can take:

-- Stock and work in progress (if they think there is value in it)
+- Stock and work in progress (if they think there is value in it).

-- Office equipment
+- Office equipment.

-- Vehicles belonging to the company
+- Vehicles belonging to the company.

-From sole traders, a bailiff can take such as:
+From individuals, a bailiff can take:

-- Cash or cheques
+- Cash or cheques.

-- Games consoles
+- Games consoles.

-- Computers and tools worth over £1,350
+- Computers and tools worth over £1,350.

-What can’t a bailiff take?
+What a bailiff cannot take

 From a limited company, bailiffs cannot take: